NikeHop/automatic_scientific_quality_metrics/README.md

 pip install -e .
 ```

 All following commands require to be run in the scientific_qm environment.
+Results are logged to wandb.

 ## Datasets